geekusa/nlp-text-analytics/README.md

 >     **Usage:** None or universal</br>
 >     **Default:** None

+### ML Algorithms

+> _TruncantedSVD_
+> #### Description
+> From sklearn.
+Used for dimension reduction (especially on a TFIDF).
+This is also known in text analytics as Latent Semantic Analysis or LSA.
+See [http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html#sklearn-decomposition-truncatedsvd](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html#sklearn-decomposition-truncatedsvd)
+> #### Syntax
+> ```fit TruncatedSVD <fields> [into <model name>] [k=<int>]```</br><br>
+> The `k` option sets the number of components to change the data into.
+It is important that the value is less than the number of features or documents.
+The documentation on the algorithm recommends to be set to at least 100 for LSA.

 ### Support
 Support will be provided through Splunkbase (click on Contact Developer) or Splunk Answers or [submit an issue in Github](https://github.com/geekusa/nlp-text-analytics/issues/new).
 Expected responses will depend on issue and as time permits, but every attempt will be made to fix within 2 weeks.

 ### Documentation
 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/nlp-text-analytics/blob/master/README.md) as well as on the Splunkbase page.

+### Known Issues
+Version 7.0.0 introduced an issue that causes errors in the ML Toolkit when using free or developer's license see [https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html](https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html).
+Has not been fixed as of 7.1.1.

 ### Release Notes
 Initial Beta Release